 Corning is a tiny village located in the state of Ohio.
 With a population of 481 people and just one neighborhood, Corning is the 673rd largest community in Ohio.
-Much of the housing stock in Corning was built prior to World War II, making it one of the older and more historic villages in the country.
+Corning has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Because occupations involving physical labor dominate the local economy, Corning is generally considered to be a blue-collar town.
-41.89% of the Corning workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Corning is a blue-collar town, with 41.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Corning is a village of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Corning who work in maintenance occupations (12.84%), sales jobs (11.49%), and office and administrative support (9.46%).

 The population of Corning has one of the lowest overall levels of education in the country: only 2.73% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.